 It is important to take care of our mental wellbeing as well as our physical health during the COVID-19 pandemic.
 Many of us will be feeling more worried, anxious or depressed about COVID-19.
 People living with pre-existing mental health issues may be more vulnerable at this time.

-Click on the links below for information about coping with some of the mental health issues that might arise during the COVID-19 pandemic:
+Follow the links below for more information about taking care of your mental health during COIVD-19.

 Transcultural Mental Health Centre Resources